d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 1. Use weights $\beta_i$ for training on $\{(\mathbf{x}_1, y_1), \ldots, (\mathbf{x}_n, y_n)\}$ in :eqref:`eq_weighted-empirical-risk-min`.

 Note that the above algorithm relies on a crucial assumption.
-For this scheme to work, we need that each data point in the target (e.g., test time) distribution had nonzero probability of occurring at training time.
+For this scheme to work, we need that each data example in the target (e.g., test time) distribution had nonzero probability of occurring at training time.
 If we find a point where $p(\mathbf{x}) > 0$ but $q(\mathbf{x}) = 0$,